IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 #### Applying the theme

-The easiest way to apply our theme is with a `sass` `@include` statemenet in the global styles file:
+The easiest way to apply our theme is with a `sass` `@include` statement in the global styles file:

 ```scss
 @include igx-grid($custom-grid-theme);